Floride Clemson: Writing

 Clemson's father and brother supported the Confederacy when the American Civil War began in 1861, but she lived in Maryland, a Union state, with her mother.
 She began keeping a diary on January 1, 1863.
 She and her mother traveled from Maryland to South Carolina during the war, in December 1864.
 Mary D. Robertson wrote in The Register of the Kentucky Historical Society that "Floride Clemson's diary affords an interesting glimpse into the life of a young woman caught up in the disruptions, dislocations, and deprivations of the Civil War and its aftermath.
 The diary's real value however, lies in the intimate and candid view it provides of the Clemson/Calhoun families."

 After the war, she published a volume of poems under a pseudonym, "C. de Flori" (an anagram of "Floride C."), titled Poet Skies and Other Experiments in Versification (1868).

 Personal life and legacy

 Clemson married Gideon Lee III (1824–1894), son of New York mayor Gideon Lee.
 They had one daughter, Floride Isabella Lee, known as Isabella.
 Isabella Lee was involved in a Supreme Court case in 1890, over the ownership of the Calhoun property in Fort Hill.
-Floride Clemson Lee died of tuberculosis at their home Leeside in Carmel, New York, on July 23, 1871, at the age of 29.
+Floride Clemson Lee died of tuberculosis at their home in Carmel, New York, on July 23, 1871, at the age of 28.
 In the 1960s, her Civil War era writings were recognized as valuable, and two volumes of her work were published by the University of South Carolina Press.
 Her diary and letters were published again in a revised edition in 1989.